Skip to main content

 Regardless of the exact mechanism behind each individual hydropower source, the basic principle of hydropower is that we can use moving water to spin turbines and generate electricity

 The driving force behind most hydropower applications is the water cycle.
-Water evaporating from rivers, lakes, and oceans condenses in the atmosphere and returns to the surface of the earth as precipitation, which flows through streams and rivers.
+Water evaporating from rivers, lakes, and oceans condenses in the atmosphere and returns to the earth's surface as precipitation, which flows through streams and rivers.
 This moving water contains energy that can be harnessed to generate hydroelectricity by spinning turbines.
 A typical hydroelectric plant brings in flowing water through a pipe (known as a penstock) that funnels the water to turbines.
 This flowing water forces the turbines to spin a generator and produce usable electricity.

 According to the Energy Information Administration (EIA), hydropower accounted for about seven percent of overall U.S. electricity generation in 2018.
 Hydroelectricity used to be the dominant renewable energy source for electricity in the country, but as technologies like wind and solar continue to grow in popularity, hydropower’s overall share of the electricity mix has decreased over time.